dekoza/mtgpl/ORI.rst

 :mtgtip:`Relic Seeker<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/0/60a4b00c-5bd5-4931-be05-121f09a3fae4.jpg?1562022591|https://scryfall.com/card/ori/29/relic-seeker?utm_source=api>`
    Renown 1 (When this creature deals combat damage to a player, if it isn't renowned, put a +1/+1 counter on it and it becomes renowned.)

-   When Relic Seeker becomes renowned, you may search your library for an Equipment card, reveal it, put it into your hand, then shuffle your library.
+   When Relic Seeker becomes renowned, you may search your library for an Equipment card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Sentinel of the Eternal Watch<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/a/0a7b01ce-2729-4b70-ae0a-b9a1007be78f.jpg?1562006549|https://scryfall.com/card/ori/30/sentinel-of-the-eternal-watch?utm_source=api>`